mathjax/MathJax-docs/web/convert.rst

 When MathJax starts up, it creates methods for converting from the input format(s) to the output format(s) that you have loaded, and to MathML format.
-Depending on the input and output formats that you have loaded, you will get the corresponding functions from the list
+Based on those input and output formats, you will get the corresponding functions from the list below:
-below:

 .. js:function:: MathJax.tex2chtml(math[,options])
                  MathJax.tex2chtmlPromise(math[,options])